An Expert’s Guide to Public-Private Partnerships for Local Development

 For local officials considering PPPs, Jenifer Bukokhe advises a systematic approach:

 1. Understand the legal framework: Research existing PPP regulations and policy incentives in your country.
-For instance, Uganda started by identifying the gaps in the existing legal and regulatory framework and prepared a specific PPP Policy and guidelines.
+For instance, Uganda started by identifying the gaps in the existing legal and regulatory framework and prepareda specific PPP Policy and guidelines.
 Uganda also established a PPP Unit within the Ministry of Finance and Economic Development by an Act of Parliament.

 3. Engage stakeholders early: Building partnerships with private investors, civil society, and regulatory bodies is key.

 “At a time when traditional sources of funding are shrinking, local governments must innovate.
-PPPs are not a replacement for public finance, but they are an essential part of a diversified strategy for sustainable development.”
+PPPs are not a replacement for public finance, but they are an essential part of a diversified strategy for sustainable development.” concludes Jenifer Bukokhe.

 Subscribe to our newsletter!